Go on the fishing trip of your lifetime.

 Making The Catch

 A good tip when making the cast is to look at where you want the fly to land rather than the fish, as this helps prevent spooking the fish by landing the fly too close.
-Unlike small barracuda fish, large barracuda fish must be tempted onto the fly, so let the fly sink.
+Unlike small barracuda, large barracuda must be tempted onto the fly, so let the fly sink.
 Once the fish is 2 m (6 ft) away, one long, fast-paced full extension strip works wonders, then stop.
-Big fish will reverse to build a run-up before coiling like a spring and then slamming the fly – there will be no doubt when he has taken the fly!
+Big fish will reverse to build a run-up before coiling like a spring and slamming the fly – there will be no doubt when it takes the fly!
+If there is no reaction or he moves away, repeat the long strip, until you get a positive reaction..
+On taking the fly, keep the rod low and strip set.
+Several long, hard sets are needed.
+Clear your line and keep your rod at a low angle.
+Play the fish and allow the drag on the reel to tighten.
+Big barracuda do jump, but when using a 6/0 hook and 100 lbs line, there is little need to bow to the fish.
 Leave The Fly & Let Him Hammer It!
 If there is no reaction or he moves away, repeats the long strip.
 Do this until you see the fish’s body language becomes more positive.
 On taking the fly, keep the rod low and strip set.
 Several long, hard strip sets are needed.
 Clear your line and still keep your rod at a low angle.
 Play the fish and allow the drag on the reel to tighten.
 Big barracuda do jump, but when using a 6/0 hook an d 100 lbs line, there is little need to bow to the fish.

 Do you know how to catch a giant trevally?
 Find out more